stefanmadalin95/terraform-upskill-program/README.md

 ✅ Foundations of Infrastructure as Code (IaC) and Terraform
 ✅ How to write, structure, and manage Terraform code
-✅ Key AWS services for data lakes (S3, Glue, VPC, IAM, Athena)
+✅ Key AWS services for data lakes (S3, Glue, IAM, Athena)
 ✅ Building secure, scalable data infrastructure in the cloud
 ✅ Real-world exercises and examples to reinforce your learning